MENU

 Bilateral Agreements

-To date, Philippines and Poland have agreements on the following:
+To date, the Philippines and Poland have agreements on the following:

 • Undertaking Between the Polish Maritime Administration and the Maritime Training Council Concerning the Recognition of Certificates Under Regulation I/10 of the 1978 STCW Convention, As Amended (2004)